Jarichi/Mysteries-of-Rankhra/World Notes/Locations and NPCs/Makhshar Desert/Zal'Aata/Zal'Aata - POIs.md

 - shops
 - as well as misc stuff

-- [[Distribution Center]] - Newspaper agency.
+- [[The Sandy Sandwich]] - Newspaper agency.
 Might be affiliated to [[Shoka Engineering Collective]] to spread the scientific journal, serves as a central point where all messaging from Comets is originated and handled from.
 	- Reasons for visiting might include simply getting more knowledge about howw to use the Comets they've been handed - maybe "jailbreaking" a comet to do interesting stuff assuming I still let Semyon spy.

 - definitely want to add more interesting stuff to here